shadowed1/Chard/README.md

 <br>

-- Chrome app shelf is missing icon + pin support.
-Remedied by customizing xfce4 shelf or install KDE Plasma.
 - Entering Chard Root with Sommelier support will generate some harmless errors.

 <br>

 - Exiting Chard closes all running apps inside Chard, so please save your work before exiting!
 - Microphone support needs to be re-done.
-- When using OBS game capture, it is recommended (and required if using chard arch) to run everything in one shell.
-So run `obs & prismlauncher` for example.
-OBS is a difficult app to fully implement.

 <br>